Error Handling

 |---|---|

-| Unified Error Type | All errors are LovrabetError, easy for unified handling |
+| Unified error type | All errors are LovrabetError, easy to handle uniformly |

-| AI-Understandable description | Contains error cause, type, suggestions, AI can directly parse |
+| AI-understandable description | Contains error cause, type, suggestions; AI can parse directly |

-| Targeted Fix Suggestions | Different error types provide different fix directions |
+| Targeted fix suggestions | Different error types provide different fix directions |

-| MCP Tool Collaboration | Guide AI to use MCP to get more information |
+| MCP tool coordination | Guides AI to use MCP to get more information |

-| Support Automatic Fixes | AI can automatically modify code based on information |
+| Support auto-fix | AI can automatically modify code based on information |